Beth Trejo is Chatterkick’s CEO and Founder, and she loves what she does.

 It’s time to take status quo out of status updates.

 In order to do this most authentically, Beth wanted to create a social media firm that seamlessly integrated with each client’s unique voice and goals.
 This dedication established a creative way to talk to their customers, and also a way to listen, engage, recruit, and inform.
-With Chatterkick as a business partner, companies can use social media both a marketing tool and a resource, one that, when properly wielded, enhances and grows customer relationships (otherwise known as the bottom line).
+With Chatterkick as a business partner, companies can use social media both as a marketing tool and a resource, one that, when properly wielded, enhances and grows customer relationships (otherwise known as the bottom line).

 I love that we’ve reached the digital age when companies no longer question the ‘why’ of social media but keep pushing the envelope toward the infinite answers of ‘why not.’